icons8/lunacy-docs/docs/autolayout.md

 <embed type="image/svg+xml" alt="autolayout_properties" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/LFv-N9G44E2xNXuBicy3Yg.svg" width="844" />

 * **Resizing options**.
-Determine how the container frame responds to changes made to layers inside it:

-    - Set it to **Hug** if you want the frame to be resized depending on the size of its contents.
-    - Set height or width (or both) to **Fixed** if you want the frame to remain unchanged regardless of the size of its contents.
+Determine how the container frame responds to changes made to layers inside it.
+Set height or width (or both) **Hug** if you want the frame to be resized depending on the size of its contents.
+Use the **Fixed** option if you want the frame to remain unchanged regardless of the size of its contents.

 * **Layout orientation**.
 Set a **vertical** or **horizontal orientation** for elements in an auto layout.
 Vertical orientation arranges elements along the **Y axis**, and horizontal orientation places them on the **X axis**.

     <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/autolayout_orientation.png" height="auto"><source src="/public/autolayout_orientation.mp4" type="video/mp4"></video>

     To combine both these options, you’ll need to nest auto layout frames in a larger frame.

 * **Alignment controls**.
 Align your layers within the auto layout.
 Since alignment options will be determined by auto layout settings, this section of the right panel will be unavailable:

     <embed type="image/svg+xml" alt="alignment_disabled" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/f0DMpMmXpkCbCQ1xFSXCYg.svg" width="844" />